Interviewer: You broke into Hollywood along with other young, bearded Turks. Has the notion of movie brats been over mythologised?

 If you want blood... you've got it!The auteur filmmaking of New Hollywood is popular understood as a phenomenon chiefly relegated to the major studios, institutions that could afford to finance the production of these blockbusters.
 For those who couldn't make it in Hollywood... well, the Hays Code was gone, the Moral Guardians were neutered, and moviegoers were demanding much edgier and more graphic content, so you can guess what happened.
 The above-described "auteur period" is only one of the two phenomena associated with filmmaking in the 1970s; the other, as Quentin Tarantino and his ilk have so masterfully taught us, was the explosion of B-grade exploitation films.
 Whole new sub-genres abounded in American cinema, from "blaxploitation" targeted at newly-empowered (but still largely ignored by Hollywood) African Americans in the wake of the Civil Rights Movement, to wild martial arts and Wuxia action films imported from Hong Kong with Bruce Lee becoming a cinematic legend with only a handful of films.
 Famed low-budget filmmaker Roger Corman — who mentored many of the big talents of the auteur period — spent the prior decade developing a sweeping body of work famous for the frugality of its production, and continued to produce films even after he stopped directing in 1971.
 The American horror genre entered a new golden age of creativity.
 On the Hollywood side of the genre, such films as Rosemary's Baby, The Omen (1976), The Exorcist, and Carrie (1976) all worked hard to restore the artistic respectability of the genre, winning critical acclaim that few horror films have achieved since.
 Meanwhile, on the indie side, blood-drenched flicks like Night of the Living Dead (1968) and The Texas Chain Saw Massacre (1974) shocked viewers with their brutality.
 Italian cinema played a major role in the growth of the genre, with such visionaries as Dario Argento, Lucio Fulci and Mario Bava all heavily influencing the direction that the horror genre would take well into the '80s.

 In conclusionWhile the New Hollywood era lasted less than a decade and a half, it had a profound impact on how Hollywood operated.
 New Hollywood was the era in which, at least in the eyes of academics and the American cultural elite, cinema finally secured its status as True Art after decades of fighting for acceptance alongside literature, theater, and music.
 The old studio system, in which the producers had the ultimate say in everything that happened on set and backstage, was gone for good, and wouldn't be replicated even after they started reasserting their power.
 From the perspective of directors, the era was more or less a Full-Circle Revolution.
 In the end, the studios pushed back against the excesses of "visionaries" and Executive Meddling returned to prominence — assuming, of course, that directors managed to get their script and idea approved to start with.
 For all the creative freedom directors had on some production, they were never quite able to take it all the way and create a long-standing form of institutional support.
 The likes of Peter Bogdanovich, Francis Ford Coppola, and William Friedkin had earlier tried to form a joint co-operative venture where by they would produce each other's films (similar to a plan hatched by William Wyler and Frank Capra in The '40s), but this failed because of a clash of egos, disproportionate incomes, and inability to absorb costs.
 Italian auteur Bernardo Bertolucci, a huge influence on this generation (and whose Novecento was partly funded by American studios) noted that American filmmakers of this era never quite managed to achieve anything like the legislative success in France, where directors managed to gain copyright on their works, and remained more or less under the thumb of the studios and had no ground for themselves when the era was over.
 Still, the influence and cultural prestige of films from this era was such that Hollywood did entertain, if far less than usual, the idea of movies made for the art.
-Certain filmmakers who emerged from the era with their careers intact, like Woody Allen, Clint Eastwood, Steven Spielberg, and much later, Martin Scorsese (after a difficult period in The '80s), managed to carve niches within the industry and remained solvent, setting a precedent for the likes of The Coen Brothers, Spike Lee, Wes Anderson, Quentin Tarantino, David Fincher, and Steven Soderbergh, who later became prominent as creative filmmakers within the mainstream.
+Certain filmmakers who emerged from the era with their careers intact, like Woody Allen, Clint Eastwood, Steven Spielberg, and much later, Martin Scorsese (after a difficult period in The '80s), managed to carve niches within the industry and remained solvent, setting a precedent for the likes of The Coen Brothers, Spike Lee, Wes Anderson, Quentin Tarantino, Paul Thomas Anderson, David Fincher, and Steven Soderbergh, who later became prominent as creative filmmakers within the mainstream.
 The output of the era, like that of the Golden Age, is often put through the Nostalgia Filter, with some saying that it was the last truly classic decade for American cinema (expect Critical Backlash and Flame War for those who disagree).
 At the end of the day, the lessons learned from New Hollywood, both good and bad, would be put to use by the studios — and their new corporate owners — to start The Blockbuster Age of Hollywood, the true new Hollywood establishment.

 Tropes from this Era